-Maryland, like many states along the Eastern seaboard, sees a lot of truck traffic.
+Maryland, like many states along the eastern seaboard, sees a lot of truck traffic.
 I-95 and other highways throughout the area carry freight from port cities like Baltimore daily, with semi trucks and 18-wheelers carrying tons of cargo.

-If you or a loved one was injured in an accident with a semi-truck in Maryland, call Rice, Murtha & Psoras today.
+This high truck traffic carries risks for other drivers on the road, and dozens of people are injured or killed each year in truck accidents in Maryland.
+If you or a loved one was injured in an accident with a semi-truck in Maryland, call Rice Law today.
 Our Maryland semi-truck and 18-wheeler accident attorneys represent injury victims and their families.

 We work to get them fair compensation for serious injuries through lawsuits against trucking companies and insurance companies.
 For help with your case, call our law offices today at (410) 694-7291 to set up a free legal consultation.